human-pangenomics/hpp_production_workflows/coverage/docs/coverage/README.md

 70	766435	565754.1385	0.0000	0.0000	0.1008	0.8992
 ````

-In the figure below, we are showing the model components.
+The figure below shows the model components.
 It is again for the HG00438 diploid assembly:

 <img src="https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/images/HG00438_fit_model.png" width="700" height="275">

-### 4. Extracting Blocks
+### 3. Extracting Blocks

-Now we have to assign each coverage value to one of the four components (error, duplicated, haploid, and collapsed).
+Now we have to assign each coverage value to one of the four components (erroneous, duplicated, haploid, and collapsed).
 To do so, for each coverage value,
 we pick the component with the highest probability.
-For example for the coverage value, 0, the error component is being picked most of the times (the red line).
+For example for the coverage value, 0, is assigned to the erroneous component most of the times (the red line).
 In the figure below the coverage intervals are colored based on their assigned component.

 <img src="https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/images/HG00438_fit_model_colored.png" width="700" height="275">

 After assigning the coverage values we then assign the bases of the corresponding assembly to the most probable component.
 Finally we will have 4 bed
 files each of which points to the regions assinged to a single component.
-By passing a coverage file (suffix `.cov`) and its corresponding table file (suffix `.table`) to the binary executable `find_blocks` we can produce those
+`find_blocks` program is able to receive a coverage file (suffix `.cov`) and its corresponding table file (suffix `.table`) and produce the
-4 bed files.
+4 mentioned bed files.
 ````
 ./find_blocks -c read_alignment.cov -t read_alignment.table -p ${prefix}
 ````